-10.6 Emotional Health and Happiness
+52. 10.6 Emotional Health and Happiness

-Explain the common causes of anxiety, depression, and other negative emotions in university-age people.

-Describe changes you can make in your life to achieve or maintain emotional balance.

-List characteristics of healthy relationships.
+- 1. Explain the common causes of anxiety, depression, and other negative emotions in university-age - 2.
+Describe changes you can make in your life to achieve or maintain emotional balance. - 3.
+List characteristics of healthy relationships. - 4.
 Describe the steps of conflict resolution.